Thaldb/Lab-2-PUBH6854/AI_USAGE.md

 ## Assignment planning

 I asked Codex to walk me through Lab 2 using learning checkpoints similar to the process I used for Lab 1.
 It helped me connect each part of the rubric to a repository file or notebook section.
-It also suggested examining observed 10-year CHD prevalence across age groups and current-smoking status as a question that could be implemented consistently in Python and R.

-I chose to continue with this question because it was appropriate for the epidemiology dataset and required a meaningful transformation, grouped analysis, visualization, and interpretation.

 ## Python assistance